(415) 457-9760 Mill Valley Refuse Service 112 Front Street San Rafael, CA 94901

-In our pilot program we will pick up your carts/cans on ALTERNATING WEEKS — Mixed Paper & Cardboard one week; All Other Mixed Recyclables the next week.
+In our pilot program we will pick up your carts/cans on ALTERNATING WEEKS — Mixed Paper & Cardboard one week; All Other Mixed Recyclables (rigid plastic containers, metal cans, & glass bottles and jars) the next week.

 You have several can/cart options for dual-stream recycling pick up.
 The important thing is that whatever container you put out for collection contains the right stream with clean materials inside.

-Early feedback suggests that some participants in this pilot program would like to use their existing 68-gallon brown recycle cart for pick up of both recycling streams (Paper & Cardboard and All Other Mixed Recyclables) so long as they put out the right material on the right week.
+Early feedback suggests that some participants would like to use their existing 68-gallon brown recycle cart for pick up of both recycling streams so long as they put out the right material on the right week.
 We think they’ve come up with a great idea.
 It does involve some storing and transfering of recyclables (and you still need another can/cart/or bin for storage) but this option seems to work well, so feel free to give it a try.